-The distillery remained with the Lang Brothers company until it was purchased in 1965 by the Robertson & Baxter Group, later to become part of Edrington.
-It was under Edrington’s stewardship that Glengoyne began to appear as a single malt in the early 1990’s before eventually being deemed surplus to requirements and being sold again, this time to Ian Macleod in 2003.
-Today Glengoyne has built up a sound reputation for quality and the distillery itself is an extremely popular tourist destination in it’s own right.
+Under Edrington’s stewardship, Glengoyne first began to appear as a single malt in the early 1990’s before eventually being sold on again, this time to Ian Macleod Distillers in 2003.
+Today, the Glengoyne single malt is a brand known for its intrinsic quality and the distillery itself is an extremely popular tourist destination in it’s own right.

-Glengoyne bottle at a range of age statements from 10 to 25 years old but I’m looking at something a little different.
-This particular expression has been released by independent, Glasgow based bottler, Douglas Laing.
-It’s been aged for 9 years, bottled at 46% abv, at natural colour and without the use of chill filtration.
-Just the way I like it…
+Glengoyne bottle at a range of age statements from 10 to 25 years old but on this occasion I will be concentrating my attention on a release from Glasgow-based, independent bottler, Douglas Laing.
+Aged for 9 years, the malt has been bottled at 46% abv, at natural colour and without the use of chill filtration…

 Smell: Buttery Malt & Biscuit notes with Cream & Vanilla and a touch of Apples and Pears.